CGJennings/se3docs/docs/um-release-notes.md

 * Text editor tabs can **Format** supported file types.
 * The find/replace fields in the code editor will remember the most recently used patterns and use them when the panel is first opened (unless a selection is active, in which case the selection is used).
 * Added a preference option to ignore missing semicolons in script files even with warnings enabled (some JS programming styles leave these out intentionally).

-### Other changes
+* The plug-in catalog now uses https by default.
 * The now meaningless command line option `xDisableFX` has been removed.
-* Plug-in catalog now uses https by default.
-* A simplified version of the previous script compatibility feature has been reinstated (off by default).
+* A simplified, less performance-degrading, version of the previous script compatibility feature has been reinstated (off by default, enable in **Preferences/Plug-ins/Compatibility Mode**).
-* Removed the legacy version of the [script library docs](http://se3docs.cgjennings.ca/assets/jsdoc/).
-* Added dark theme colours for source code editor.

-### Bug fixes

-* Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.
-* Script functions `string`, `gstring`, etc., do not pass format specifiers correctly.
-* Icon background of message dialog did not match theme colour.
-* About dialog colours now enforce light-on-dark even in dark themes, as some graphical elements do not work with dark themes.
-* Fixed issues that could prevent documents from opening when the Tcho Tcho theme was used on Windows.

 ### For plug-in developers